 - Candidates must wait the 30 days set in place by the SAAQ, prior to enrolling for the road test.
 The 30 days begin from the day they pass their theory test.

-- During the 30 days period, candidates are encouraged to enroll in a driving course.
+- During the 30 days period, candidates are encouraged to enrol in a driving course.
 The SAAQ recommends completing 20 hours of supervised driving prior to attempting the road test.

 - The road test consists of two parts; driving & pre-trip inspection

-We offer a variety of driving courses that are tailored to each student’s needs.
+We offer a variety of driving courses that are tailored to each student’s need.
 However, the following course layout establishes the norm for the driving course:

 - 20 hours of practical training, traditionally performed as a one-to-one session with the instructor.
 However, can be accompanied by an observing student.
-The practical section of the driving course covers all the aspects needed to successfully pass the exam, i.e driving, back-up, and pre-trip inspection.
+The practical section of the driving course covers all the aspect needed to successfully pass the exam, i.e driving, back-up and pre-trip inspection.

-Step 5: Enrol for the SAAQ Road Test
+Step 5: Enrol for the SAAQ Road Exam

 Finally, we are now at the last step.
 Once candidates have successfully completed the practical training in accordance with the instructor’s guidelines, it’s time to take the road test at the SAAQ.